 By Lauren Birchfield Kennedy of the National Partnership for Women & Families.

-Beginning in January of 2014, you will likely be required by law to have health insurance.
-For people who don’t already have health insurance, or who are looking for a new plan, state-based marketplaces will be the place to go to shop for quality, affordable coverage that meets their health needs—including guaranteed access to affordable birth control.
+As of 2014, you’re required by law to have health insurance.
+For people who don’t already have health insurance, or who are looking for a new plan, state-based marketplaces are the place to go to shop for quality, affordable coverage—including guaranteed access to affordable birth control.
 And it’s easier than you might think to sign up.

 So what is the marketplace?

 The marketplaces are similar to an online store—like Amazon—where you can compare different products and choose the one that fits your budget and your needs.
 When it comes to a marketplace, the product it offers is health insurance.
 Each state will offer a marketplace, which will let you look at different health plans, compare them to each other, and see how much they cost.
 The website HealthCare.gov can direct you to your state’s marketplace, so don’t worry about finding it on your own.

 Tell me more about the health plans I’ll find in my state’s marketplace.